-Blackpool has a sizable gay community and an extensive gay nightlife scene that is popular all year round.
+Blackpool has a sizeable gay community and an extensive gay nightlife scene that is popular all year round.

 Originally conceived in 1879, the Illuminations attract hundreds of thousands of visitors to the city to see this amazing display of more than a million lights.

-Blackpool Pleasure Beach is one of the UK’s best amusement park and home to some of the most adrenaline fuelled roller-coasters in the UK.
+Blackpool Pleasure Beach is one of the UK’s best amusement parks and home to some of the most adrenaline-fuelled roller-coasters in the UK.

 Blackpool Tower – iconic landmark near the North Pier with stunning panoramic viewing platform.